Cottonwood, California

 Cottonwood is a census-designated place (CDP) in Shasta County, California, United States.
 Its population is 6,268 as of the 2020 census, up from 3,316 from the 2010 census.
 Cottonwood was a stagecoach town where a settlement was established in 1849.
 The first Post Office was opened in 1852.
 Cottonwood is equidistant between Redding and Red Bluff, 15 mi in either direction.
 It is 4 mi south of Anderson.

-In the spring of 1997 Hollywood came to this small, quiet town to film Almost Heroes starring Matthew Perry and Chris Farley.
-It was Farley's last film.